MiltonGreat/Fraud-Detection/README.md

 2. Model Building:
 - Split the dataset into training and testing sets.
-- Train a Random Forest Classifier on the training data.
+- Chose Random Forest as the primary model due to its robustness in handling imbalanced datasets and feature importance insights.
 - Evaluate the model using appropriate metrics (accuracy, precision, recall, AUPRC).

 3. Hyperparameter Tuning: